-Simulations including observed ice lenses were conducted on all snowpits (Fig. 5) leading to a strong decrease in simulated $T{\rm B}$ H-pol (up to 40 K).
-At H-pol, the RMSE are thus improved by 15.4, 23.4 and 9.3 K at 11, 19 (initially > 35 K) and 37 GHz (initially > 20 K) respectively.
-The ice lenses also slightly decrease the bias measured at V-pol for all frequencies leading to a RMSE improvement of 3 to 4 K. These results show that a simple ice lens implementation in DMRT-ML helps to simulate the important effect of ice lenses on snowpack emissivity, leading to improved simulations of $T{\rm B}$.
+Simulations including observed ice lenses were conducted on all snow pits (Fig. 6), leading to a strong decrease in simulated $T{\rm B}$ H-pol (up to 40 K).
+At H-pol, the RMSEs are thus improved by 15.4, 23.4 and 9.3 K at 11, 19 (initially > 35 K) and 37 GHz (initially > 20 K), respectively.
+The ice lenses also slightly decrease the bias measured at V-pol for all frequencies leading to a RMSE improvement of 3-4 K. These results show that a simple ice lens implementation in DMRT-ML helps to simulate the strong reflection component of ice lenses (decrease of snowpack emissivity), leading to improved simulations of $T{\rm B}$.